wilsonduan10/ekp/README.md

 ## Overview
-This repository is a collection of my work on EnsembleKalmanProcesses so far.
+This repository is a collection of my work on Surface Fluxes so far.
+Using two datasets: LES data and SHEBA data, I perform estimation of the parameters a_m, a_h, b_m, and b_h belonging to the Businger stability functions.
+The parameter recovery is done with Ensemble Kalman Inversion (EKI), using the EnsembleKalmanProcesses.jl package.

 ## Requirements
 In order to run the Julia files, the user must be up to date with all the relevant packages, with one exception.
 The user must add SurfaceFluxes#wd/businger-unstable-params to the dependencies rather than the latest version of SurfaceFluxes.

 In order to run most of the Julia files, the user must download LES data from this link: https://data.caltech.edu/records/a59sz-z5n11.
 The user may have to modify code to select a specific cfSite at a specific month.
-Some files require SHEBA data, which can be downloaded here: https://atmos.uw.edu/~roode/SHEBA.html.
+Some files require SHEBA data, which can be downloaded here: https://data.eol.ucar.edu/dataset/13.114.
 The data must be placed into the data/ folder.

 ## Contents
+The Julia files are split into two folders: LES_Code and SHEBA_Code.
+Both folders contain the following files, but performed on the LES data and the SHEBA data, respectively: perfect model experiment, calibration given with ustar observable, calibration with phi observable, calibration with psi observable, and any helper files.

+### LES Code

 ### `businger_calibration.jl`
 The file I have spent the most time with is `businger_calibration.jl`, which uses the Ensemble Kalman Inversion process from to perform parameter estimation of Businger stability functions.
 In this file, you can specify the cfSite and the month of data that you intend on using, and running the file automatically creates a folder in the images/ folder with the given cfSite and month in the folder name.
 The folder with the images is given in the form bc\_(x)\_(y)\_(z), where x is the data's cfSite, y is the data's month, and z is to differentiate between multiple runs with the same cfSite and month.
 The folder contains plots that help analyze the performance of the pipeline.
 You can see a more detailed explanation of the code in literated/businger_calibration.md, which is a literated form of the file intending to facilitate understanding of the kalman inversion pipeline.
 This file has some concurrent issues, see the issues section.